John Woodford of Brentingby

-The story of the Woodford family in Leicestershire begins with John de Woodford who travelled from Salisbury in Wiltshire to Melton Mowbray in Leicestershire and `weddyd a merchant daughter there'.
+Some years before 1317, John de Woodford travelled from near Salisbury in Wiltshire to Melton Mowbray in Leicestershire and `weddyd a merchant daughter there'.

 medieval Woodford cartulary records that John of Woodford, a `gentleman's son